How to access an external drive that's not recognized on a Mac

 What to do when my external hard drive is not detected?

-If your external drive isn’t connecting, start with the basics: check the cable and port, see if the drive appears in Disk Utility, and restart your Mac.
+When your external hard drive is not detected, start with the basics: check the cable and port, see if the drive appears in Disk Utility, and restart your Mac.
 If that doesn't help, try running First Aid, resetting NVRAM, force-mounting the drive via Disk Utility or Terminal, or running Apple Diagnostics.

 How to find an external hard drive on a Mac?